Modesto Dog Bite Lawyer

 You need to be aware of the statute of limitations for a dog bite injury lawsuit.
 In California, the statute of limitations is two years, starting from the date of the dog attack.
 It is important that your lawsuit is filed within this two-year period.
 Waiting any longer puts your entire case at risk of getting dismissed by a judge.

-I’m Ed Smith, a Modesto dog bite lawyer.
-If you or someone you love has been hurt in a dog attack, please call me at (209) 227-1931 for free and friendly advice with no obligation.
+I’m Ed Smith, a Modesto dog bite attorney.
+If you or someone you love has been hurt in a dog attack, please call me at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
 I can also be reached via my website, AutoAccident.com.

-You can find summaries of some of my past Verdicts and Settlements here.
+You can find summaries of some of our past Verdicts and Settlements here.